jolokia/jolokia/HOWTO_RELEASE.md

 Jolokia 2 has exactly **four** versions stored in various places.
 However in some places the version is managed automatically (thanks to maven-release-plugin and Maven filtering).

 * _Maven version_ - managed automatically by maven-release-plugin with `-SNAPSHOT` qualifier in-between releases.
 This version may be used in Java code with `*.properties` files stored in `src/main/resources` with filtering enabled.
 This version is available in filtered resources when using `${project.version}` placeholder.
-* _Current stable version_ - this is the last released version defined in main `pom.xml` as `<properties>/<currentStableVersion>` value.
+* _Current stable version_ - this is the recently released version defined in main `pom.xml` as `<properties>/<currentStableVersion>` value.
 This version is needed, because documentation should not refer to `${project.version}` directly (which is `-SNAPSHOT` qualified most of the time).
 And usually documentation is being updated for some time after the release.
 * _Jolokia protocol version_ - this is the version of protocol and is unrelated to Java/Maven version.
 Should be managed manually in main `pom.xml` using `<protocolVersion>` Maven property.
 * _JavaScript package/client version_ - this is the `version` field of `package.json` for Jolokia JavaScript client.
 It uses different convention than Maven/Java version (no `-SNAPSHOT` qualifier for example).